 - Get feedback on the quality of service from the other investment managers.
 Have a “speech” at the ready to broach the topic: “I view my role as your wealth manager and as such I’d like to advise you on all aspects of your financial life.
 By knowing about all your assets held here and at other institutions, I can give you the best possible advice about your assets with me.”

 - Ask if there are additional services the client would like you to perform

 - Observe the 80/20 rule by asking deep questions- you speak 20% of the time

 - Broach the topic of referrals – clients have to be educated that you want referrals

 Another simple way to have better quality review meetings is to approach it as a process.
 What tools do you need?
 What does the client need?
 Write down step by step how you will design this as a process and the tools you will need.

-Here are 5 tips to have better client review meetings:
+Here are 5 tips for better client review meetings: